 Walk the Ohrid Promenade

-Life in the town revolves around Lake Ohrid.
+Life in the town revolves around the lake.
 And the best way to appreciate the lake is to walk the long promenade from the center of town to the outskirts.
 Here is where locals and tourists alike mix.
 Push carts sell homemade corn or the local soda (Cwpymka) along with a selection of nuts and ice creams.
 One of our favorite things to do in Ohrid was to sit on one of the benches and people watch.

 Eat Like a King